 I think of the pandemic as a trying time, one in which we really learn what we are made of, for better or worse.
 And from understanding what we truly are made of, we then have the best and most profound opportunity to grow.

-5 Steps to Find a Renewed Sense of Self in the Midst of a Pandemic
+5 Steps to Find a Renewed Sense of Self during a Pandemic